frankTurtle/52WeekendsOfWeb3SideProjects/Weekend 3 - Full Stack/README.md

+# Full stack solidity app
+Brought to you by 👉 [HERE](https://dev.to/dabit3/the-complete-guide-to-full-stack-ethereum-development-3j13)

 # Basic Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.